 Admittedly, I follow the news out of Washington more closely than most.
 Since I was a boy, I’ve loved American history and politics and current events.
 I geek out.
 If it’s possible, our advocacy increased my obsession.
 The 2016 presidential campaign was a rich intellectual feast for me.
 But many people felt shaken and dismayed when the votes were counted.
 Scott, Shaun, Danielle, and I were among them.

 I’m going to speak for myself now, but I think we’d all sensed a vindictive spirit in the land.
 It’s something timeless, and doesn’t belong to one political party.
 I believe it’s born out of frustration and slighted pride, but as this election grew super-heated, it all coalesced and spun around an eye that beheld itself.
 This cyclonic image of strength would stir millions.
 Few things are more thrilling to anticipate and witness than a storm, and as a carpenter, I enjoyed smashing things; gutting them to the studs.
-But then what?
+But, then what?
 Rebuilding, adapting, and nurturing take a far more steady and sophisticated power.
 They demand a deeper commitment.
 We can’t simply vent.
 In the support groups and in the capital, Scott and Shaun were the ones telling it like it is.
-They were the ones showing true strength, by saying that we’re all weak at some point and in some way.
+They were the ones showing true strength, pointing out that we’re all weak at some time and in some way.
 That it’s okay to accept help.
 That there’s an honor and a wholeness in providing it—even, and maybe especially—to perfect strangers.

 Scott’s health was stable for a long time, and we got lulled into thinking he had something figured out, or some agreement with disease.
-We went over to their place a few times and met Remy, their beloved little dog, and we watched movies and drank some cosmopolitans.
+We went over to their place a few times and met Remy, their beloved little dog, and we watched movies and drank cosmopolitans.
 They missed several support-group meetings and we worried.
 Apparently, Scott was having some breathing issues related to mucus.
 We saw them at ALSA’s fundraising gala.
 Scott had his mask on much of the time, his voice tiny behind it.
 Renee and Abby were there, too, and we all got our picture taken together.
 I had no way of knowing that I wouldn’t see Scott fully conscious again.

 Scott knew that he had to decide.
 It was getting to that point, and it sucked.
 Events would force things.
 He spent time in a hospital, but pulled through.
 Then, Shaun called an ambulance one night as Scott struggled mightily to breathe.
 He suffered two heart attacks during the trip.
 In the ER, he got a trach and went on a ventilator.
 He seemed to be doing well.
 But a day later, something was wrong.
 Somehow, there was bleeding inside of his brain, and the damage was swift and irreversible.